Pierre-Édouard Plucket: Career

 Plucket started sailing on a privateer in 1778; he was taken prisoner in England after the British captured his ship, and was exchanged after several escape attempts.
-Promoted to officer, he took command of a merchantman and was almost wrecked in Ireland in July 1791; rescued, he took several soldiers hostage to avoid paying salvage fees and escaped, returning his captives on fishing ships encountered en route.
+Promoted to officer, he took command of a merchantman and was almost wrecked in Ireland in July 1791; having been rescued, he took several soldiers hostage to avoid paying salvage fees and escaped, returning his captives on fishing ships encountered en route.

 After the War of the First Coalition broke out, Plucket took command of the privateer brig Sans-Culotte nantais, with fourteen 4-pounder guns.
 In March, he captured two Dutch and six British ships.

 Plucket then transferred on the 18-gun brig Patriote de Brest, property of the State.
 On 15 May, he battled a 26-gun British corvette for one hour, before the ships parted.
 On the 24th, he engaged a 20-gun East Indiaman, trying unsuccessfully to board her before a British frigate drove him away.
 On 1 June, Patriote sprang a leak, forcing Plucket to jettison all but two of his guns, and make a hasty return to Brest; chased by British 28-gun corvette on the 6th, he fought a three-hour running battle before reaching the safety of Île de Batz.
 Patriote then returned to Brest by way of Morlaix, taking passage with a convoy escorted by two corvettes.
 The population gave the wounded Plucket a triumphal reception and the nickname of "second Jean Bart".

 Plucket then joined the Navy with the rank of Lieutenant.
 He served on the 74-guns Tigre and Jemmapes, taking part in the Atlantic campaign of May 1794.